Educational child care, tutoring & developmental services

 |Time frame||1 student||2 siblings||3 siblings|

-(Please note tutoring is available off site, but additional travel fees apply for prep time, travel and gas/mileage)
+(FAQ: Services are available off site, but additional fees apply for prep time, travel time, gas/mileage

 When you invest in a program for your child today, you are investing in their future success.
 For this reason our adventures are picked with deliberate purpose – and with your child’s goals in mind.
 What do you and your child want to get out of this program?
 What does your child need to work on?
 What are his/her strengths and interests?
 These answers will help us plan our daily activities.
 Daily activities and weekly adventures are themed focused using topics that are engaging and build onto future lessons.
 Although themes are pre-determined they may lead to sub-themes or branch off into related (or unrelated!) topics determined by the students.